 For pending claims, we have used the case estimates (where available) with some adjustments to reflect the extent to which the case estimates (on average) tend to overstate the ultimate cost.
-For IBNR claims we have used what can best be described as an "average cost per claim method".
+For IBNR claims we have used an "average cost per claim method".